Auxilor/auxilor.github.io/docs/ecobits/how-to-make-a-currency.md

 ---
-title: "How to make a currency"
+title: How to make a Currency
 sidebar_position: 1
 ---